Bashton-Lab/ProCogGraph/README.md

 8. Search for glycan IDs in GlyTouCan and obtain SMILES string where possible.
 9. Search for EC records in Rhea and obtain reaction SMILES string where possible.
 Split into component SMILES strings.
 10. Combine into a single biological ligands dataframe.

+### Naming Biological Ligands in the ProCogGraph Database

+Each biological ligand is assigned a unique identifier in the ProCogGraph database.
+This identifier is a combination of the database source and the database identifier.
+For example, the biological ligand with the PubChem CID 2244 is assigned the identifier `PubChem:2244`.
+Every database contains its own naming scheme for biological ligands and these are retained in the ProCogGraph database.
+For example, the biological ligand with the KEGG ID C00022 is assigned the identifier `KEGG:C00022`.
+The biological ligand with the ChEBI ID 15377 is assigned the identifier `ChEBI:15377`.
+The biological ligand with the Rhea ID 15377 is assigned the identifier `Rhea:15377`.
+The biological ligand with the GlyTouCan ID G00026MO is assigned the identifier `GlyTouCan:G00026MO`.

 ## Defining Biological Ligand Similarity